Most people don’t have a lack of goals—they have too many goals and zero action.

 Here’s the thing: If you want different results, you need to take different actions.

-Why You’re Not Taking Action
+Why You’re Not Hitting Your Goals

 I’ve encountered numerous reasons why people struggle to take action toward their goals.
-Here are some common barriers:

 - Fear of Failure: Many individuals fear that they’ll fall short of their targets or won’t succeed, leading to procrastination or avoidance.
 (1)